 Ean caught sight of Creighton loosening his own blade and stared at his blood-brother.
 “You and I both have studied the science of the stars.
 How can you believe that constellation has any power over our fates—”

 Creighton spun him a heated look and hissed under his breath, “How can you not?”

 Ean pushed a chin-length strand of cinnamon hair behind one ear and folded arms across his chest.
 He couldn’t discount the terrible events that had happened beneath the taint of Cephrael’s Hand—both of his brothers had died while that constellation shone in the heavens—but neither could he believe in the superstition surrounding the fateful stars.

 Ean looked away, his jaw suddenly tight.
 The memory of his lost brothers evoked a sigh that felt painful as it left his chest.
 “We blame the gods too often for things no one controls.”

 “That’s your father talking.”

-Ean shot Creighton an aggravated look.
+Ean shot Cray an aggravated look.
 “Sometimes he’s right.”